MyCityCO2/mycityco2-data-processing/README.md

 - Find other ways to create chart of account that are only needed
 - Check if all FrImporter function are needed in this object or the parent one.
 - Add more logger.debug and check if other are needed
+- Use pathlib for paths managment
+- Fix CI